Run a Validator node

 This section is optional.

-It is recommended to generate a random hexadecimal string for the node.
+We recommend you to generate a random hexadecimal string for the node.
 This is helpful for traceability on the logs and to avoid peering issues with the chain.

 To accomplish this, you can use https://www.browserling.com/tools/random-hex and generate one hexadecimal key with 64 characters per node.
 While running a validator node, you can set --nodekeyhex with this value.
 This will ensure that when you restart the node it will have the same node address (called "enode address") and it will allow for easier future debugging or fault finding.